Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-gupramils/chapter-1.md

 It never came to that, for a guard lifted him with his trunk and took him to the war room.
 A place the ghost didn't dare enter for now.

-"That's the last province," Gupra said with a smile.
+"That's the final province," Gupra said with a smile.
 A golden ring around his front paw tapped an area on the map.
 "We conquer this and Schola stands united."

 "Except for ... the Tamli," the commander added hesitantly.